ejabbered/slpkg/EXAMPLES.md

 Checking packages health with the command '`slpkg health`' and slpkg check if the files missing from the package file list.

-Print the dependencies status with the command '`slpkg deps-status`' or draw image map dependencies with the additional option '`--graph=[image]`'.
+View the dependencies status with the command '`slpkg deps-status`' or draw image map dependencies with the additional option '`--graph=[image]`'.

 Manage '`.new`' configuration files with the command '`slpkg new-config`', like remove, overwrite,